 I am so proud of Simon’s ambition and the fact he set up a company which is now the size of Mountain Rescue Transfers.
 I love supporting my husband.”

 Ten years later Simon and Simone have three children and run both a summer and winter business that involves vehicles, transportation and rental.

-Visit the ‘sister website’ for the transfers and van rentals over on the west of France, Atlantic Rescue.
+Visit the ‘sister website’ for the minibus and campervan hire over on the west of France, Bonfire Vans.

 With such a great team ‘Mountain Rescue Transfers’ continues to thrive year upon year.

 Get a Quick Quote